-According to more than a dozen North Korean defectors with first hand experience, the ruling family have set aside a multi-billion dollar fortune thanks to innocuous-sounding shadowy operation known as "Office 39".
+According to more than a dozen North Korean defectors with first hand experience, the ruling family have set aside a multi-billion dollar fortune thanks to an innocuous-sounding shadowy operation known as "Office 39".
 Also referred to as "Room 39", this secretive government network was established in the late 1970s by Kim Jong-Il.
 The entire purpose of Office 39 is to generate and maintain a large foreign currency slush fund for the Supreme Leader of North Korea.

-US officials have long accused Office 39 of being nothing more than a money laundering operation that generates revenue from the sale of illegal arms, drugs (most notably crystal meth and opiates) and counterfeit currency (most notably fake $100 US dollar bills).
+US officials have long accused Office 39 of being nothing more than a money laundering operation that generates revenue from the sale of illegal arms, drugs (most notably crystal meth and opiates) and counterfeit currency (mainly fake $100 US dollar bills).
 Office 39 has also been accused in widespread international insurance fraud and even reportedly owns a chain of restaurants called "Pyongyang" with more than a dozen locations in places like Indonesia, Vietnam, Kuala Lumpur, Beijing and Shanghai.
 The organization controls many of its "legal" businesses through a holding company called the Daesong Group.
-The Daesong Group sells an estimated 10 tons of gold that is sifted from the North Korean rivers and mines each year.
-The gold is then flown toe Vienna or China by private jet and sold off brick by brick.
+The Daesong Group sells an estimated 10 tons of gold that is lifted from the North Korean rivers and mines each year.
+The gold is then flown to Vienna or China by private jet and sold off brick by brick.

 A 2007 report by the United Nations estimated that Office 39 generates $500 million to $1 billion a year from its various criminal enterprises.
 A 2010 report by the US Treasury Department estimated that Office 39 generates several billion illicit dollars every year.
-In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-un and his family.
+In March 2013, a joint South Korean and American investigation found as much as $5 billion worth of assets and bank accounts controlled by Kim Jong-Un and his family.
 These assets were found in more than 200 foreign bank accounts located throughout the world in countries including Austria, Lichtenstein, Russia, Singapore, China, Switzerland and Luxembourg.
 Many of these accounts are located in China and reportedly contain hundreds of millions of dollars in cold hard cash.

 Aside From Cheese and Chocolate, Where Does The Money Go?

-Starting around 2010, tor the first time in history higher quality satellites began shedding light on the Hermit Kingdom.
+Starting around 2010, for the first time in history, higher quality satellites began shedding light on the Hermit Kingdom.
 Long-believed rumors that Kim Jong-Il owned dozens of luxury homes throughout North Korea started to be proven true.
 A project led by a group called "North Korea Economy Watch" slowly began cataloging all the various mansions they could find through Google Earth.
-The Kim family real estate portfolio reportedly more than a dozen properties, including a high-rise luxury beach resort, a ski chalet, lake front mansions with yachts, a golf resort, a mountain palace, and even a summer home with a water-slide pool.
+The Kim family real estate portfolio reportedly owns more than a dozen properties, including a high-rise luxury beach resort, a ski chalet, lake front mansions with yachts, a golf resort, a mountain palace, and even a summer home with a water-slide pool.
 It's probably safe to assume that all of these residences have a very large storage area set aside for vast quantities of chocolate and cheese.
 It's also probably safe to assume that none of these residences contain fitness centers.
 Here are some of the grainy satellite photos:

 Summer home with water-slide pool: